jfredrickson5/alphanumeric/_services_projects/Augmented-Reality,-Virtual-Reality,-Mixed-Reality.md

 - **Professional sports**—For training programs like STRIVR to help pro and amateur athletes
 - **Gaming**—For over 1,000 games already available, from first-person shooters to strategy games to role-playing adventures

+### What Does It Take To Explore VR, AR, And MR?

+- Research headsets; VR, AR and MR capabilities; and requirements of the hardware and software.
+- Determine if your current computer system can handle the load.
+- If it can’t, decide on a desktop or laptop that meets recommended requirements and has a high-performing CPU.
+- Ensure the computer, the headset, and the game will all work well together.

+Virtual Reality (VR) has been the “next big thing” for several years, but its time has finally come as a way to generate realistic images, sounds, and other sensations that put you smack in the middle of a spectacular imaginary world.
+Augmented Reality (AR), which adds virtual stuff to your real world environment, is contributing to the buzz, and both technologies should become a big part of our future.
+With Mixed Reality (MR), you can play a virtual video game, grab your real world water bottle, and smack an imaginary character from the game with the bottle.
+Imagination and reality have never been so intermingled.

+So much is happening so fast that the differences between VR, AR, and MR can seem a little puzzling at first.
+Each of these spellbinding technologies are accessible to almost everyone, but before you throw down your hard-earned money for the latest head-mounted display, let’s take a closer look at what you’ll need for an amazing VR, AR, or MR experience.

+<div class="small-caps">Essential Equipment & Terms</div>

 ### What You’ll Need: Headsets

 There are many, many VR headsets available, all with varying performance levels and prices.
 Entry-level gear, such as Google Cardboard*, uses your mobile phone as the screen, whereas PC-operated devices, like the HTC Vive* or Oculus Rift*, are immersive—providing a premium VR environment.
 Microsoft has recently announced their Windows* 10 Mixed Reality platform that initially uses fully immersive headsets offered by Acer, Asus, Dell, HP, Lenovo, and Samsung.